From understanding expenses to starting a limited company, our downloadable business guides can help you.

 The credit period begins either on the day the work is completed (or when the goods are delivered), or the date when the customer receives a notice of payment due – whichever of these is the latest.

 Rather than drawing up individual invoices, Crunch’s online invoicing system allows you to automatically draw up invoices.
-Simply type in the relevant figures, select your client via a drop-down menu, let the system automatically calculate any VAT due… bing bang bosh the invoice appears before you eyes neatly formatted and ready to send at the click of a mouse.
+Simply type in the relevant figures, select your client via a drop-down menu, let the system automatically calculate any VAT due… and the invoice appears before your eyes neatly formatted and ready to send at the click of a mouse.

 As one irritating creature advertising price comparison services would say: simples.